 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by ROC Trade on May 6, 2008 and has 290 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Where Angels Fear to Tread, A Hundred Words for Hate, Dancing on the Head of a Pin, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven
+Other books by this author which I have reviewed include Mean Streets, Where Angels Fear to Tread, A Hundred Words for Hate, Dancing on the Head of a Pin, An Apple for the Creature, In the House of the Wicked, The Fallen, Leviathan, Aerie, Reckoning, Walking in the Midst of Fire, End of Days, A Deafening Silence in Heaven

 First in the Remy Chandler paranormal series.
 I came across this series after reading his short story, Mean Streets: “Noah’s Orphans”, 1.5.